-The high environmental value of the Beigua regional nature Park – UNESCO Global Geopark has also been recognized by specific acts issued by the Regional Administration which, within the protected area, has identified three Sites of Community Importance (SCI) and one Special Protection Area (SPA), in compliance with specific European Community directives ("Directive 79/409/EEC on the conservation of wild birds" and "Directive 92/43/EEC on the conservation of natural habitats").
+The high environmental value of the Beigua regional nature Park – UNESCO Global Geopark has also been recognized by specific acts issued by the Regional Administration which, within the protected area, has identified three Special Area of Conservation (SAC) and one Special Protection Area (SPA), in compliance with specific European Community directives ("Directive 79/409/EEC on the conservation of wild birds" and "Directive 92/43/EEC on the conservation of natural habitats").

 This territory of exceptional naturalistic value boasts elements that could not co-exist in other regional and national areas.
 This territory is indicated at an international level due to the phenomenon of the migration of diurnal birds of prey (especially the short-toed eagle) and, for some years now, it has witnessed the return of the golden eagle to nest, in good company with eagle owls, rock thrushes, whitethroats, and eighty other species of birds.